lyove/next-dropdown/README.md

 # Next-Dropdown
 A lightweight dropdown plugin based on vanilla js

+⚠️ The project is no longer maintained.
+Prefer [Next-Popover](https://github.com/lyove/next-popover), which is lightweight and much more capable.

 ## ⭐️ Features

 - Hybrid support - CommonJS and ESM modules